DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 > **"Every event in the life cycle of the user can be expressed through code and in that way we can support any backend out there in a flash.
 No matter how customers encrypt or hash passwords; whatever they do is supported because they can provide the details using custom code."**<br />
 > Sandrino Di Mattia - Engineering Lead

+## The impact on our business

+Not only did we make our customers happier, opening up customization provided us a direct return on revenue.
+Looking at our data, we found our customer retention increased up to 10x for those users that took advantage of customizing.
+Not only that, but our largest deals depend on these customizations even today, which is 70% of our cloud revenue.

 ## Summary